7 Great Ideas For Repurposing Your Old T-ShirtsBy ShirtSpace | Sep 05, 2019 | Updated Jan 09, 2024

 The fate of most donated clothing is to end up in the trash, eventually making its way to a landfill somewhere.
 When you donate piles of t-shirts to your local thrift store, 85% of them are headed for the landfill, making up to 21 billion pounds of post-consumer textile waste (PCTW) per year.

-The good news is that within the last decade, several companies and start-ups have decided that their mission is to reduce PCTW — and they’re now focusing on turning old t-shirts into new shirts.
+The good news is that within the last decade, several companies and start-ups have decided that their mission is to reduce PCTW (Post-Consumer Textile Waste, recycling)— and they’re now focusing on turning old t-shirts into new shirts or new things.
 With innovative fabric recycling methods, these fashion brands are diverting old t-shirts from landfills and turning them into labels.

 30% of these old, used t-shirts are made into rags for use in the cleaning industry.

 20% are further broken down and made into products like carpets, insulation, or stuffing for cars.

 Instead, you can repurpose old t-shirts into brand-new items.
 Many of the clothes we wear end up as forgotten or are thrown out much too early when they likely have plenty of life left in them.
 They may not be the right fit for you anymore, or they may be too faded, but they’ll work just fine when you snip, cut, and weave your way through a few DIY projects.

 For the home DIYer who also wants to make a difference, this trend is good news.
 Now more than ever, there are tons of ways for you to decrease your PCTW (Post-Consumer Textile Waste, recycling) footprint and upcycle all those old shirts in your closet.